0xr0bert/contagent-bevy/README.md

 # Contagent Bevy

+> **⚠️ WARNING:** This is not production-ready code.
+For the stable, production-ready version of this simulation, please use the Kotlin implementation at [github.com/0xr0bert/contagent](https://github.com/0xr0bert/contagent) for now.

 A high-performance, deterministic agent-based simulation built with the Bevy engine in Rust.
 This project simulates agent belief perception and action selection based on complex relationships and performance metrics.

 ## Features